AI Personal Trainer

 The real question

-That is the bet at Legacy In Motion.
-A system built around your actual week, not the idealized week the spreadsheet assumes you have.
+That is the bet at Legacy In Motion — a system built around your actual week, not the idealized week the spreadsheet assumes you have.
 The program adapts to you.
-Not the other way around.
+You don't adapt to it.

 ---